spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 ```

-To be sure you can reach satis.spatie.be clean your autoloaders before using this command:
+To be sure you can reach `satis.spatie.be`,  clean your autoloaders before using this command:

 ```bash
 composer dump-autoload